erniesalmi/Hello-world/README.md

 # Hello-world
 A trial repository
-Doing a trial edit of the readme.md
+Updated for working with Coursera readme.md